 If a man always shirks responsibility instead of owning his mistakes and can’t take responsibility for his actions, he’s probably a blame-shifter.
 He will always deliver an excuse or find someone (or something) to blame.
 The last thing he will do is own up to a mistake he has made.
 This type of man can never be a gentleman because he’ll never be capable of a sincere apology.
 Perhaps he’s trying to preserve his narcissistic image of perfection, or perhaps he has responsibility deficit disorder where being held accountable for his mistakes is not something he’s mature enough to handle.
 Blame-shifters are, in simple terms, bullshitters.
 Even if it is clear as day that they are in the wrong, they cannot admit fault or offer a sincere apology.
 It’s often due to a very unattractive superiority complex, or a serious lack of maturity.
 Either way, this character flaw is a huge red flag, and these men tend to be all about gaslighting the person they’re dating.
 Yes, it requires maturity and humility to take the blame, and typically it’s only the gentlemen who possess the level of maturity you’re looking for in a partner.

 A gentleman won’t be the transactional type.
 If a man is keeping score, keeping tabs, or keeping a tally of what he’s done for you or every dollar he’s spent on you, show him the door.
+These are character flaws you cannot tolerate.
 If he keeps bringing up past acts of service, gifts or ‘good deeds’ then he’s by no means a gentleman.
 Your relationship is not a series of transactions, and if he acts like it is, he’s not the one.
 The score keeper might think that he’s entitled to something – or he expects something – because of something ‘good’ he has done for you.
 This is not how chivalry works, and he should know this, but remember: being a gentleman cannot be taught.

 9. Insensitive / Lack of Empathy